-- Jackson Bird is a speaker, video creator, and wizard activist.
-He began working with the HPA as a volunteer in 2010 and was hired as the Communications Director and Spokesperson in 2013.
+Jackson Bird is a speaker, video creator, and wizard activist.
 He graduated from New York University in 2012 with a Bachelor’s in Comparative Literature and a concentration in Documentary Filmmaking.
 He regularly speaks about new media and fan activism at events including TEDx Women, MIT’s Futures of Entertainment, Book Expo America, and San Diego Comic-Con.
+In 2015, he was a LogoTV Social Trailblazer nominee and shortlisted for Forbes' 30 Under 30.
 Jackson produces the HPA’s online videos, which have been featured on Upworthy, the Huffington Post, BuzzFeed, Mashable, and more.
 He also writes the horoscopes for the HPA’s quarterly newsletter, The W.A.N.D., and stars on the organization’s YouTube channel as The Boy Who Vlogged.
-Jackson currently lives in New York City, where he co-runs the Giant Squidstravaganza fanblog, Cephanloblogcast, and can be found on YouTube answering the age-old question, “Will It Waffle?”
+Jackson currently lives in New York City, where he co-runs the Giant Squidstravaganza fanblog, Squid Squad, and can be found on YouTube answering the age-old question, “Will It Waffle?”

 Growing up in a family of artists and surrounded by the vibrant world of Chinatown, New York, Acacia Ludwig strives to embody a deep and sincere love for artistic expression, good storytelling, and social justice for all people.
 While she has had stints in acting and modeling, Acacia’s most dedicated work is in music and design.
 As a musician, Acacia has had the honor to collaborate with some of the world’s greatest rock musicians while living in LA, NYC, and her current home of Woodstock, New York.
 As a designer, Acacia has created a countless array of logos and web sites for a variety of bands and social justice organizations.
 She has been working with the HPA since 2007, literally shaping the face of the organization with her artwork and attitude.With a passion for humor, people who hear Acacia’s laugh either find it warm and infectious or just scarily loud.